 As with the other recommended razors, this stainless steel instrument is 100% plastic-free.
-It has a unique bevel design that allows the blade to give the closest possible cut without danger of going below the skin level.
+It has a unique bevel design that allows the blade to give the closest possible cut without the danger of going below the skin level.

 Ethique makes plastic-free, pH-balanced, vegan, plant-based, 100% compostable, zero-waste shaving soap.
 You don’t have to be a zero-waste shaver to use it.
 If you are one, however, this is the bar for you.
 It has over 5000 reviews, with 77% of users giving it 5 stars.

 The guys can have a little variety as well.
 This kit contains four scented shaving soaps: sandalwood, cedar & pine, clary sage, and rum scents.
 Using these products requires a shaving mug and brush, and all you have to do is lather up for a smoother shave.

 This all-natural shaving brush is 100% biodegradable and plastic-free, perfect for wet shaving.
 With a handle made from wood and boar bristles, this long-lasting and durable brush makes an ideal addition to your plastic-free shaving routine.

 Dirty Diva Soaps makes and sells these super popular men’s shaving soap bars.
 With over 7000 5-star reviews on Etsy and many customers raving about the scent and lather, this zero-waste shaving bar makes for another great choice.

 These are big 7oz bars crafted with care to arrive at the perfect formula over several months by a father and son team.
 The bars contain a blend of oils for moisturizing and cleansing and to create a rich lather.
 Smelling of bourbon, vanilla oak, and cedar, they promise these bars won’t disappoint.